High Risk →

 stop_container

-Halt a running container
+Stop a running Docker container

 Part of the Docker MCP server.
 Enforce policies on this tool with Intercept, the open-source MCP proxy.